rtodea/weblog/src/understanding-the-p-value.md

 ### Quick ${tex`p`}-Value Calculator

-If you already have your results, use this calculator to find the ${tex`p`}-value directly.
+Here is the other way around, where we want to calculate the ${tex`p`}-value given a number of tosses and a number of Heads.

 ```js
 const quickForm = Inputs.form({